Skip to content

 Using PPE

-The steps below are where all PPE is worn, including FFP3 respirators.
+The following steps are where all PPE is worn, including FFP3 respirators.
 Refer to your task risk assessment for the appropriate PPE for the task.

 Putting on PPE